compSciKai/cmpt470-webbased-info-systems-final-project/README.md

 ### Instructions

-In the Google Cloud Platform console, use the following commands:
+Start Our GCP Instance & use the following commands in the GCP console:

 ```bash
 cd cmpt-470-project-web-raccoons